 How does a student drop or add a course during the drop/add period?

 Students can drop/add courses via WebAdvisor (except for Messina courses, independent/private studies, or BSEP courses) during the drop/add period.
 Students who need assistance with drop/add can visit AASC in MH138.

-The drop/add period opens after the final course registration day for first-year students and continues through the first four days of classes in the new semester.
+The drop/add periods opens after a student’s assigned registration time and continues through the first four days of classes in the new semester

 How does a student withdraw from a course?